LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 Examples
 --------

 See the implementation of the `optionals` and `expecteds` libraries.
+See also the `test_files/custom.lgt` source file for an example of defining custom arbitrary term generators.

 Known issues